By Robin Shainberg

 Little by little, our house started not to look like our house.
 It was like the reverse nesting moms-to-be do before a baby is born.
 Since it was spring, winter clothes and coats were easy to pack.
 The basement and garage were annoying to deal with, but it was easy to donate things or throw them away.
 Kitchen stuff required a lot of extra packing material.
 In a low mood for a couple of days, I gave away many serving trays, bowls, and other items used for entertaining; I couldn’t imagine we would have friends or family visiting us after we moved.
 Furniture was a pain.
 Framed family photos and my kids’ rooms were the most difficult.
 I never painted over the growth chart near the pantry.

 Since we could not move directly from one house to the next, we had rented an unfurnished one-bedroom apartment in Rye for six months.
 There we planned to watch and wait for the construction to be complete enough to move in.
-For 90 days prior though, there was much discussion to be had, and decisions to be made about what we needed to live comfortably in the apartment, and what could go to long-term storage.
+For 90 days prior though, there was much discussion to be had, and decisions to be made about what we needed to live comfortably in the apartment, and what could go to a self storage unit.
 More discussion followed about what items would then move with us to the new house, and/or potentially go to one of our sons who was moving to a new apartment in the city, or what we would give away in the end.

 Our dogs were mad and mopey after we moved to the rental apartment.
 They didn’t understand why they lost all their hangout places: no front porch, no front yard, no backyard.
 No comfy family room couch to nap on.
 Since we lived near Purchase Street, we soon figured out new routes to walk, and, depending on which direction we headed, they learned which one ended up at Longford’s.
 I was also mad and mopey.
 We had a mice issue for the first three weeks, which left me unhinged until it was solved.
 I accidentally drove back home to Midland Avenue twice, once from Target and once after work.
 I made it all the way to putting on my turn signal for the driveway before I remembered I didn’t live there anymore.